jorgemorenoat-cell/Magdalena-Project-eDNA-Metabarcoding-Study-Moreno-Tilano-et-al./README.md

   * Sheet 2: Mapping between capsule codes and sample names used in the manuscript

 ---
 ## Reproducibility Workflow

-To reproduce the analyses:
+Two alternative workflows are available depending on the starting point of the analysis:

+### Option 1: Full pipeline (from original raw data)

-1. Start from raw data (`Teleo Raw data/`, `Vert01 Raw data/`)
+1. Download original Illumina raw data from Zenodo
-2. Run trimming and demultiplexing:
+2. Run demultiplexing and primer trimming:

    * `trimming.sh` (uses configuration files in `config/`)

 3. Process sequences using DADA2:

-   * The codes are present at the beginning of the main script.
+   * Code available at the beginning of `Moreno-Tilano et al.R`

-4. Generate taxonomic assignments and ASV tables
+4. Generate ASV tables and taxonomic assignments
 5. Use curated datasets from `outputs/` for ecological analyses
 6. Run statistical analyses and figure generation:

    * `Moreno-Tilano et al.R`

+---

+### Option 2: Reduced pipeline (from demultiplexed data)

+1. Download preprocessed data (`Teleo Raw data/`, `Vert01 Raw data/`) from Zenodo
+2. Skip demultiplexing and primer trimming
+3. Process sequences directly using DADA2:

+   * Code available at the beginning of `Moreno-Tilano et al.R`

+4. Generate ASV tables and taxonomic assignments
+5. Use curated datasets from `outputs/` for ecological analyses
+6. Run statistical analyses and figure generation

+---

+### Important note

+The full pipeline (Option 1) represents the complete and fully reproducible workflow starting from raw sequencing output.
+The reduced pipeline (Option 2) is provided for convenience and faster reproducibility of downstream analyses.

 ---